 Any ankle sprain, however manageable it might feel at the time, can leave you more susceptible to repeat injury.
-Dr. Yeargain recommends seeing a specialist for all sprains, to make sure they are rehabbed correctly.
+Dr. Agyen and Dr. Yeargain recommend seeing a specialist for all sprains, to make sure they are rehabbed correctly.
 While ankle sprains can heal on their own, it is always important to see a specialist to make sure the ankle is stable while it heals, and that there are no underlying injuries.
 If an ankle sprain is not rehabbed correctly, it can become worse, or leave you more susceptible to ankle sprains in the future.
 Ankle sprains can cause significant damage to your ligaments and some tendons, and repeated injury can lead to chronic lateral ankle instability.

 What’s unique about Dr. Yeargain’s approach to ankle sprain?